 What does foster care supervision look like in reality?

 Supervision happens anywhere between once a week and every four weeks, depending on the level of complexity of your young person.
 If you feel you need more, our social workers are available to do this.

 Supervision sessions are a time for reflecting on the patterns of behaviour and relationships in the home and the presenting ‘dilemmas’ with the foster child.

 After this reflection, we can come up with ideas about what is possibly going on for the young person and the foster carer and offer advice around managing these dilemmas.

-It’s probably easier if I give you an example.
+It’s probably easier if we give you an example.

-Recently I was in a supervision session with a foster carer in South London whose dilemma was that the foster child would ‘act up’ whenever the carer’s grandchildren came to visit.
+Recently in a supervision session with a foster carer in London, a dilemma was that the foster child would ‘act up’ whenever the carer’s grandchildren came to visit.